dashpay/docs/masternodes/maintenance.rst

 - ``"collateralHash"``: The txid of the 1000 Dash collateral funding transaction
 - ``collateralIndex``: The output index of the 1000 Dash funding transaction
 - ``"ipAndPort"``: Masternode IP address and port, in the format ``x.x.x.x:yyyy``
-- ``"ownerKeyAddr"``: The first new Dash address generated above for the owner/voting address
+- ``"ownerKeyAddr"``: The new Dash address generated above for the owner/voting address
 - ``"operatorKeyAddr"``: The BLS public key generated above (or provided by your hosting service)
-- ``"votingKeyAddr"``: The second new Dash address generated above, or the address of a delegate, used for proposal voting
+- ``"votingKeyAddr"``: The new Dash address generated above, or the address of a delegate, used for proposal voting
 - ``operatorReward``: The percentage of the block reward allocated to the operator as payment
 - ``"payoutAddress"``: A new or existing Dash address to receive the owner's masternode rewards